Joykinuthia/yolo/README.md

 - This aligns with best practices for stateful applications running in Kubernetes.

+## Prerequisites

+Before deploying this project, make sure the following requirements are met:
+1. A running Kubernetes cluster, preferably on Google Kubernetes Engine (GKE), with `kubectl` configured and connected.
+2. Docker images for the backend and frontend pushed to Docker Hub:

+`joyrose/yolo-backend:1.0.0`

+`joyrose/yolo-frontend:1.0.0`
+3. Familiarity with basic Kubernetes commands such as `kubectl apply`, `kubectl get pods`, and `kubectl get svc`.
+4. Ensure that sufficient cluster resources (CPU, memory, and storage) are available to deploy the StatefulSet and multiple replicas.

 ## Author: Joyrose Kinuthia
 ## Tech Stack: MongoDB | Express | React | Node.js | Docker | NGINX | Ansible | Vagrant